nextcloud/calendar/README.md

 ## Installation

-In your Nextcloud, simply navigate to »Apps«, choose the category »Productivity«, find the Calendar app and enable it.
+In your Nextcloud, simply navigate to »Apps«, choose the category »Organization«, find the Calendar app and enable it.
 Then open the Calendar app from the app menu.

 ## Support